|

 Spanish language with facility.

 After the Spanish established missions in Bexar, they quickly set about devising an irrigation and water supply system using spring water.
-The first canal dug at the San Antonio Springs was the Alamo Madre in 1745, and it diverted water from from the east side of the headwaters just below the Springs, in present-day Brackenridge Park.
+The first canal dug at the San Antonio Springs was the Alamo Madre in 1745, and it diverted water from the east side of the headwaters just below the Springs, in present-day Brackenridge Park.
 Until 1761 the Spanish missions utilized Spring water exclusively for all purposes.
 In that year a well was dug at the Alamo as a precautionary measure against having access to the river cut off by hostile Indians.
 Around 1776 a dam was built to divert springflows into a second canal, the Upper Labor ditch, which formed an interconnection with San Pedro Springs.

 By the late 18th century, the Olmos Basin was surveyed and most tracts passed from Spanish to Anglo ownership.
 During the period of the Texas Republic (1836-1845), the headwaters area was still wild and uninhabited, and there was considerable fear of Comanche Indians, who frequently staged raids into San Antonio and surrounding settlements.
-In his memoirs, Maury Maverick provided a description of some adventurous young couples who took a joyride into hostile territory:
+In her memoirs, Mary Maverick provided a description of some adventurous young couples who took a joyride into hostile territory:

 ...ladies and all were armed with pistols and Bowie knives.
 I rode with this party and some others around the Head of the San Antonio River.
 We galloped up the west side, and paused at and above the head of the river long enough to view admire the lovely valley of the San Antonio.
 The leaves had mostly fallen from the trees, and left the view open to the Missions below town.
 We galloped home, down the east side, and doubted not that Indians watched us from the heavy timbers of the river bottom (Green, 1921).

 Conflicts with Indians and fears of a Mexican re-invasion of Texas brought soldiers to town, and the headwaters was a preferred camping area.
 William F. Wilson and his men camped here in 1839 (Pierce, 1969), and in 1840 William C. Cooke established "Camp Cooke" at San Antonio Springs and positioned some of his 1,200 men there (Dunn, 1975).
-In the mid 1840s another camp, Camp Olmos, was home to local mounted militia and Texas Rangers attached to the US Army under General Zachary Taylor, who were preparing for war with Mexico.
+In the mid 1840s another camp, Camp Olmos, was home to local mounted militia and Texas Rangers attached to the U.S. Army under General Zachary Taylor, who were preparing for war with Mexico.
 In 1849, some of the troops that had fought with William Jennings Worth in Mexico camped around springs in San Antonio during a cholera epidemic in which Worth and 600 others died.
 The campsite came to be known as "Worth's Spring", possibly referring to what many believe is the large spring at the northeast end of Olmos Dam (see the FAQ on Worth's Spring).

 In 1840 an immigrant's guide to the new Republic of Texas advertised that: